apiaryio/api-elements/docs/examples.md

 }
 ```

-When the document is parsed, then it returns a serialization of API Elements that looks like:
+When this document is parsed, it returns a serialization of API Elements that looks like:

 ```json
 {